 This free plugin is really well supported in terms of online documentation and activity on the WordPress.org forums, helping to make this a great option for anyone who needs to output a list of posts from one or more categories.

-This free plugin allows you to display the most recent posts from one or more categories in the sidebar and other widgetized areas of your website.
+The Recent Posts Widget Extended is a free plugin that allows you to display the most recent posts from one or more categories in the sidebar and other widgetized areas of your website.

 The Recent Posts Widget Extended can do a lot more than this, but for those looking for a way to display posts from specific categories in their sidebar, it’s a great choice.